Lancaster Township, Lancaster County, Pennsylvania: Government and politics

 Lancaster Township is governed by a three-member Board of Supervisors, who serve staggered six-year terms.
-The current supervisors are Steven Elliott, Benjamin Bamford, and Iber Guerrero Lopez.
-Their terms expire at the end of 2024, 2022, and 2026, respectively.
+The current supervisors are Benjamin Bamford, Steven Elliott, and Iber Guerrero Lopez.
+Their terms expire at the end of 2027, 2029, and 2025, respectively.

 In the municipal election on November 3, 2009, Tony Allen was defeated in his bid for a fourth term as supervisor by Democrat Benjamin Bamford in a very close race.
 Initial results gave Bamford an 11-vote margin of victory, or less than one-half of one percent of votes cast.
 Unofficial results had 1,188 votes for Bamford to 1,177 votes for Allen.
 After 27 registered voters petitioned the elections board, a later manual recount increased Bamford's margin to 13 votes out of 2,371 votes cast, with 1,192 votes for Bamford to Allen's 1,179 (50.2% to 49.8%).
 In a county with a strong history of voting for Republicans, Bamford's victory made history.
 When Bamford took office, Lancaster Township became the first township in the county to be governed by a board that was majority Democratic.